PHILADELPHIA & CHESTER COUNTY, Pennsylvania Tour

 Join Cheese Journeys’ for its first East Coast artisan food tour: a Chester County Cheese Getaway that begins and ends in Philadelphia, one of the country’s top culinary cities.

 Co-hosted by writer and cheese maven Tenaya Darlington, a.k.a.
 Madame Fromage, and Cheese Journeys Founder and CEO Anna Juhl, the journey begins with a private tour of Philly’s famous Italian Market and its best-loved specialty foods store, DiBruno Bros., with owner Emilio Mignucci (you’ll receive a similar tour to the one he gave Anthony Bourdain).
 Then, after lunch and a visit to the legendary Termini Brothers Italian bakery, you’ll venture into the rolling hills of Chester County, a region with deep agricultural and dairying traditions and some of the finest farmland in the country, just an hour away from the city.
-Here you’ll relax for three nights at Grace Winery, a beautiful country inn where you’ll enjoy a food photography workshop with Madame Fromage, a wine and cheese walking tour of the historic property with Grace Winery’s winemaker and the cheesemaker couple from The Farm at Doe Run, a vineyard dinner, and a chef’s cooking demo and a jam making demo over brunch and cocktails, plus day visits to two of the area’s celebrated cheesemakers: Sue Miller of Birchrun Hills Farm and Tom Schaer of Meadowset Farm.
+Here you’ll relax for three nights at Grace Winery, a beautiful country inn where you’ll enjoy a food photography workshop with Madame Fromage, a wine and cheese walking tour of the historic property with Grace Winery’s winemaker and invited local cheesemakers, a vineyard dinner, and a chef’s cooking demo and a jam making demo over brunch and cocktails, plus day visits to two of the area’s celebrated cheesemakers: Sue Miller of Birchrun Hills Farm and Sam and Stacey Kennedy at The Farm at Doe Run.
 You’ll also be treated to dinner at the area’s nationally known restaurant, Talula’s Table, a tour of Victory Brewery’s newest location, and a woodcarving demo from designer John Luttman, and a shopping excursion in quaint Kennet Square.

-Upon your return to Philadelphia, you’ll experience a special tea tasting with tea expert Alexis Siemens, sample local spirits at artisan distillery Rowhouse Spirits, meet food portrait artist Mike Geno, who has been profiled by The New York Times, and feast on the most exquisite cheese and charcuterie at a private “Last Supper.”
+During your time in Philadelphia, you’ll experience a special tea tasting with tea expert Alexis Siemens, sample local spirits at artisan distillery Rowhouse Spirits, meet food portrait artist Mike Geno, who has been profiled by The New York Times, and feast on the most exquisite cheese and charcuterie at a private “Last Supper.”
 Learn, relax, and explore in the company of other cheese lovers!